YUNGI-KIM/psp3/README.md

 email="example@gmail.com"
 password="password"
 ```
-- How to Login User (Used form-data, Method POST)
+- How to Login User (Used form-data to send data, Method POST)
 ```http request
 /login
 ```